-Trade Me staff face restructure, some job cuts under new private equity owners Apax Partners
+Covid 19 coronavirus: Trade Me poised to slash staff

+"This is not a decision we have taken lightly.
+We don't want to lose any of our talented people but we need to make hard decisions to protect Trade Me's future as a business."

+The cuts will be implemented on July 1, following a consultation period.

-Trade Me's new private equity owners have kicked off a restructure.
-They say a "small number" of jobs may be lost.
+On March 3, Trade Me's new private equity owners - who paid $2.56 billion for the business - confirmed rumours of a restructure.
+They said "small number" of jobs could be lost.

 Spokesman Logan Mudge disputed a tip-off to the Herald that "mass layoffs" were under way, including the longest-serving employee amid changes to job descriptions.